noxjonas/token-exchange/README.md

 # token-exchange
 CLI to authenticate to AWS Cognito user pool.
-Opens a browser to login and returns access token
+Opens a browser to login and returns JWTs

 # Usage
 Provide AWS Cognito's domain (i.e. target for Hosted UI), client id